Why we need a zero emission zone

 All petrol and diesel vehicles, including hybrids, will incur a daily charge if they are driven in the zone between 7am and 7pm unless they have a 100 per cent discount or exemption.

 It is being introduced in two phases.
 The first phase is a small pilot area that became operational on 28 February 2022 in Oxford City Centre.
-This will allow the councils to test how the scheme will work before expanding to a wider area in the second phase.
-The wider area zone will be subject to further assessments, consultation and funding.
+This has allowed the councils to test how the scheme works before developing proposals for expanding the ZEZ to a wider area in the second phase.
+The wider ZEZ will be subject to further assessments, stakeholder engagement, consultation and funding.

 How does it work?